benjamindkilleen/artifice/LOG.md

 * CPU implementations of reduce_mask, etc. Can largely grab implementations from `sparse_conv_libs.py` directly.
 Should just make prediction easier.
 * Multiscale tracking code, using the output at each level.
+* Add Variable to Sparse Conv layer implementations.
+Each layer would just have a variable that stores its outputs that gets set to 0 once, during each pass, as opposed to copying the same tensor a bunch.

+## July 29, 2019:
+Multiscale tracking is still messed up.
+Figure out why.